 viernes, 28 de junio de 2019

-WHAT IS THE BEST TREATMENT OPTION FOR ELEPHANTIASIS – Pediatric and Primary Lymphedema -Secondary Lymphedema - Lymphatic Filariasis – Podoconiosis - Dermatolymphangioadenitis (DLA) – Rare Disease - Choosing an Lymphedema Expert Reference/Excellence Centre
+WHAT IS THE BEST TREATMENT OPTION FOR ELEPHANTIASIS - Organic Lymphatic Vascular Disease - Pediatric and Primary Lymphedema -Secondary Lymphedema - Lymphatic Filariasis - Podoconiosis - Dermatolymphangioadenitis (DLA) - Choosing an Lymphedema Expert Reference/Excellence Centre

-First, it must be analyzed whether patient basic home setting management alone, consisting of skin hygiene, motion exercises, and limb elevation, is enough to reduce and stop the progression of lymphedema towards Stage-III-elephantiasis.
+First, it must be analyzed whether the patient's basic home setting management alone, consisting of skin hygiene, motion exercises, standard bandaging, limb elevation, and footwear, is enough to reduce and stop the progression of lymphedema toward the Elephantiasis Stage.

-International protocols and best practice guides recommend simple hygiene-based measures for almost all diseases, but in the case of lymphedema this is not enough for its volume control, and to prevent the progression of its severe clinical manifestations.
-Lymphostatic edema without treatment or under-treated is more likely to develop lethal complications, such as septicemia (sepsis) or lymphangiosarcoma.
+International protocols and best practice guides recommend simple hygiene-based measures for almost all diseases, but in the case of lymphedema, this is not enough for its volume control, and to prevent the progression of its severe clinical manifestations.
+Lymphatic edema without treatment or under-treated is more likely to develop lethal complications, such as infectious cellulitis, septicemia (sepsis) or lymphangiosarcoma.
 Read more about which country provides the best lymphedema treatment coverage HERE.

 CLICK TO SEE A VIDEO OF THE BEST TREATMENT OPTION FOR ELEPHANTIASIS-STAGE-4-LYMPHOEDEMA (NON-SURGICAL TREATMENT):